paudsu01/clox/README.md

   alias clox="$(pwd)/main.out"
   ```

-  > You can now just type use `clox` to use the compiler for the remaining terminal session.
+  > You can now just type `clox` to use the compiler for the remaining terminal session.

 * If you want to add a permanent alias, you should add the alias command with an absolute path for `main.out` to your shell config file like the `~/.bashrc` file if you use bash, `~/.zshrc` file if you use zsh.